ssciwr/QuantumGrav/QuantumGravPy/docs/hparam_tuning.md

 The `QuantumGrav` Python package lets users customize hyperparameters when building, training, validating, and testing GNN models.
 Choosing the right values is crucial for model performance.

 To accelerate this process, we developed two ways to handle possible values of hyperparameters:

 * Using custom YAML tags to generate a list of configs based on the cartesian product of possible values of hyperparameters, then run training on each config.
+    * Pros: Fully deterministic, exhaustive, simple, transparent
+    * Cons: Explodes combinatorially, no guided search
+    * Useful if:
+        * Our search space is small.
+        * We need absolute transparency and determinism.
+        * We are debugging or doing systematic experiments.
+        * We want full coverage of combinations.
+        * We avoid extra dependencies or complexity.
 * Using [Optuna](https://optuna.readthedocs.io/en/stable/index.html) to create hyperparameter search space on a config file then automatically find optimal hyperparameter values for specific objectives (e.g. minimizing loss or maximizing accuracy).
+    * Pros: Support of intelligent search and pruning algorithms, visualization (when using with database), scalable running
+    * Cons: Stochastic sampling, less exhaustive, more complex as we need to integrate the training loop into Optuna's objective function
+    * Useful if:
+        * The search space is moderately large or huge.
+        * We want efficient, guided optimization.
+        * We need early stopping for poor configs.
+        * We run on clusters or need parallel trials.
+        * We want good results with limited compute budget.

 ## Config handling with custom YAML tags